 The Aldora 18: How to prevent dementia

-Jan 2 2024 | Last Updated: June 6 2025
+Jan 2 2024 | Last Updated: Feb 6 2025

 Table of Contents

 In just the last few years, dementia prevention research has taken a leap forward.
 We now know that at least 45% of dementia cases worldwide are linked to modifiable risk factors and at least 50% in Canada.
-There are things we can actively do to improve in our wellness and brain health.
+There are things we can actively do to improve our wellness and brain health.

 Some of these risk factors can increase your chances of developing dementia by more than 200%.
 But when managed properly, that risk can be dramatically reduced, or even eliminated.

-This article introduces you to The Aldora 18: evidence-based strategies for dementia prevention.
+This article introduces you to The Aldora 18 evidence-based strategies for dementia prevention.
 Each strategy plays a role in protecting your memory and extending your brain’s resilience well into later life.

 Let’s get started.